fracapuano/Quinto/README.md

 |  **MaskedPPO**  |       v3      |   (100 + 20)e6  |   _~1 day, 3 hours_  |

-Please note that the last model here is presented is nothing but a an instance of the the `MASKEDPPOv2_100e6` model incrementally trained with self-play and simmetries for an additional 20M episodes.
+Please note that the last model presented here is nothing but an instance of the the `MASKEDPPOv2_100e6` model incrementally trained with self-play and symmetries for an additional 20M episodes.

 More details on the training procedures and the rationale behind the algorithm choices can be found in our report.